 Click to open the New Revision dialog.
 The process to create a new revision is explained in the section Creating Revisions.

-Global administrators and promotion administrators users also have the possibilty to create a new revision uploading directly a VQL file clicking the .
-The process is explained in the section Load Revisions from VQL.
+Global administrators and promotion administrators also have the possibility to create a new revision uploading directly a VQL file clicking the .
+The process is explained in the section Create Revisions from VQL.

 Edit a Revision¶